gbc1858/AWA_beamline_layout/README.md

    <img src="readme_img/zone_3A_fake_input.png" alt="drawing" width="300"/>

    ![img](readme_img/zone_3A_comp.png)

 ## TODOs
 - [ ] Add a GUI???
 - [ ] Add an option to generate the whole beamline map.
 - [ ] Add extra YAGs on the deflected path after all dipoles (mainly in zone 4 and 5).
    ![img](readme_img/zone_4.png)
    ![img](readme_img/zone_5.png)
+- [ ] Plot a more meaningful y-axis based on real dimensions (mainly for zone 4 and 5).